- Horse Owner

 - All horses rated 25 or below at the end of each racing season.

-- Horse whose veterinary histories indicate that, in the opinion of the Veterinary Officer, they are no longer sound and/or safe racing propositions.
+- Horses whose veterinary histories indicate that, in the opinion of the Veterinary Officer, they are no longer sound and/or safe racing propositions.
 This includes horses with one eye or blind of an eye, horses that have been reported to have bled from one or both nostrils on 2 occasions and horses that have been reported on 3 occasions to have had an irregular heart rhythm.
-Provided that any horse foaled in the Southern Hemisphere which will be an 8 year old at the season end or which has not run in a race under the Rules of Racing for a full season will be required to have a full veterinary examination to determine its suitability to remain in training for the coming season.
-In the event that a horse is assessed to be no longer a sound and/or safe racing proposition, Owners may request via the trainer that a review of the horse’s suitability to continue in training and racing be conducted by the Club’s Equine Soundness and Welfare Assessment Panel (ESWAP).
+Provided that any horse foaled in the Southern Hemisphere which will be an 8 year old at the season end and any horse foaled in the Northern Hemisphere which will be nine at the season end will be required to have a full veterinary examination to determine its suitability to remain in training for the coming season and any horse which has not run in a race under the Rules for twelve months will be required to pass a barrier trial and have a full veterinary examination before it is entered for a race.

 - Any horse which is unruly and which, in the Stewards’ opinion, is unsafe to continue to race.

 All retired horses, except those being exported by their original owners, will be inspected by the Club's veterinary surgeons who will determine the disposal of the retired horses, for example:

 - transfer to Beas River Country Club / riding schools for leisure riding;